wkaisertexas/wkaisertexas.github.io/src/content/blog/hashmaps-versus-vectors.md

 For those less familiar with Rust, this function uses windows to look the array in 14 character overlapping increments, creates a hash set for each position (group of 14 characters).
 Then, adds 14 to get the end instead of the beginning unique characters.

 The first, most obvious optimization made was surprisingly: using a vector.
-This change was so significant that it lead to an 8.9x speedup.
+This change was so significant that it lead to an **8.9x speedup**.

 ```rust
 fn faster_vec(i: &[u8]) -> usize {